Skövde: Music

 Musical events are often organised in the city, such as Loke, a local initiative organising amateur nights when amateurs can play and even borrow instruments.
 Valhall is a local initiative right beside Loke in the Kulturhus (Skövdes Civic Culture Centre), which sees established bands play, such as Mustasch and Hardcore Superstar.

 In wintertime, Arena Skövde is usually used for major artists that attract large audiences.
 In summer, Karstorp recreation area or Boulognerskogen ('Boulogner Forrest') are often used.

 Theatre

 Theatre productions can be seen at the City Theatre, located in the Kulturhus (Skövdes Civic Culture Centre).
 There you can see everything from revues to children's theatre.
 Eric Ugglas Theatre is another, in Eric Ugglas plats ('Eric Uggla's Place'), slightly south of Skövde's city centre.

 The Food Festival

 The Food Festival is a festival of Skövde which started in 1990 and is always the last weekend in August.
 The festival's focus is on food that is served in small portions from different restaurants in the city.
 The restaurants also compete to see who makes the best cuisine as decided by the festival's visitors.

 The Food Festival also has an amusement park that is located on Sandtorget and a market hall that is located on Hertig Johans Torg.

-Restaurants

-Skövde has a number of well-regarded restaurants.
-The most highly rated include the cozy and ornate Kryddan Pizzeria and Restaurant on Mariestadsvägen; Wallermans, also on Mariestadsvägen; and Pim's, with its park views on Hertig Johans Gata.
-Popular amongst the locals, there are a number of pizzerias throughout Skövde, each with their own take on Swedish-style pizza as well as international variations.